Charles Walter Sneyd-Kynnersley: Career

 Charles joined the Straits Settlements Civil Service in 1872.

 In 1877, he was appointed Superintendent of Prisons in Penang.

 In 1881, he was appointed the First Magistrate of Penang and as First Magistrate of Singapore in 1890.

 In 1895, he was appointed as the Resident Councillor of Malacca.

 In 1897, he was appointment as the Resident Councillor of Penang was made permanent after A M Skinner retired.

 In 1899, he was the acting colonial secretary serving alongside Sir Walter Egerton, after the sudden death of Sir Charles Mitchell (Governor of Straits Settlements), with James Alexander Swettenham (Colonial Secretary) being appointed the Acting Governor.

 Kynnersley Report

-In January 1902, Charles was appointed by the Legislative Council to setup a commission to study and report on the system of English education in the Straits Settlements, especially pertaining to secondary and technical education and was presented to the Legislative Council on 6 June 1902.
+In January 1902, Charles was appointed by the Legislative Council to set up a commission to study and report on the system of English education in the Straits Settlements, especially pertaining to secondary and technical education and was presented to the Legislative Council on 6 June 1902.
 The resultant report was known as Report of the Commission of Enquiry into the System of English Education in the Colony.